Sylius/Sylius/docs/customization/fixture_suites.rst

                         options:
                             currencies: ['PLN'] # add desired currencies as an array

-                    geographical: # Countries and zones available in your store
+                    geographical: # Countries, provinces and zones available in your store
                         options:
                             countries:
                                 - "PL"